 - Bacteremia (infection of the blood)

 - Meningitis (infections of the covering around the brain and spinal cord)

-The PPSV shot is very safe.
-Some people may have redness or pain where they get the shot.
+The pneumonia shots are very safe.
+Some people may have redness or pain where they get the shots.